 Have you ever experienced how a single sneeze turns into a series of successive ones?
 This sign may not be very apparent to you, but it could be the flu.
 And the next thing you know, headaches become worse and body pains get more disturbing.
 Whether it’s the season or your sick workmate, know what makes you catch this illness.
 After all, when you learn more about the virus life cycle, you also heighten your preventive measures.
+Sirius Health’s Chatswood medical center offers flu vaccines to combat this.
 And with the right actions, you could even have lifetime protection.
 Know more about Influenza today!

 What Causes Influenza?

 The next time you catch the flu, remember influenza viruses -the culprit to your jeopardized health.
 Many find it confusing, but the viruses refer to the causative agents and not the illness itself.
 Like bacteria, viruses are too small to be seen through a naked eye.
 Indeed, it would have been a lot easier to prevent the flu if you could see it easily.
 Scientists and researchers use high-caliber equipment types to see these microorganisms.
 And only if influenza viruses are big enough to see, you will discover that it could morph into multiple shapes.
 It’s most common form is roughly spherical.
 However, an influenza virus is not as simple in structure as a plain spherical ball.
 From inside out, it contains countless proteins that spark chemical reactions inside its mammal or avian host.
 And like humans, an influenza virus has its own genome.
 But instead of DNA, an influenza virus has single-stranded RNA.